Sociology and Criminology

-Welcome to the Sociology Department at Rider University
+Welcome to the Department of Sociology and Criminology at Rider University

 Sociology helps us understand how social groups, organizations, social institutions and societies function, how they change over time, how they impact our lives – and how we create and sustain them, and can change them.

 Sociology is often referred to as the “queen” of the social sciences because it encompasses all the components of society – including the relations of society to the individual.
 It studies the economy, politics, crime, law, media, education, family and how these influence each other.
 In doing so, it offers its own unique disciplinary perspective on society and social life.

 Consider some questions sociologists explore:

 How does the society we live in impact our opportunities and experiences (e.g., the likelihood of career success or failure; singlehood, marriage, divorce or widowhood; illness or wellness)?

 How does our culture differ from others?
 How do cultural differences shape understandings of people and events and potentially result in misunderstandings?

 Does our society have more crime and violence than some other societies?
 If so, why?
 What kinds of social policies can effectively deal with these problems so that citizens can feel, and be, safer?